Bhankodar

 Bhankodar is a village in Jafarabad Taluka of Amreli district, Gujarat, India.
 It is situated about eight miles east of Jafarabad, and about a mile from the sea-shore.

 History

 During British period, around 1831, it was separate tribute-paying taluka.
 Later it fell under Junagadh State jurisdiction.

+Port

+Bhankodar Port or Swan LNG Terminal is an LNG Terminal located at Bhankodar village, Jafrabad taluk, Gujarat.
+It's owned by Swan Energy, a textile processing and real estate group in India.